Hello chocolate lovers!

 You can make this a healthy to-go treat by filling mason jars or tupperware with a serving of chia pudding and toppings of choice.
 Store your to-go containers in the fridge and they’ll be ready to grab-n-go when you’re on the run.

-You may already be familiar with the Vanilla Chia Pudding I shared a while back.
-My first batch of this chocolate chia pudding, I used the same ratio of chia seeds to milk and came up with a finish that, with the added cocoa powder, was just a bit too chalky for my taste.
+Chia Seeds: You may already be familiar with the Vanilla Chia Pudding I shared a while back.
+My first batch of this chocolate chia pudding, I used the same ratio of chia seeds to milk and came up with a finish that, with the added cocoa powder, was just a bit too chalky.
 So you will find this recipe calls for slightly less chia seeds, and a definite improvement in texture.
 Using slightly less chia seeds will mean you may have to chill it for a full 4 hours, or overnight, for it to thicken nicely.
 But it’s well worth the wait!

 Once chilled, the pudding will miraculously become thick and creamy.
 It’s a delicious mix of chocolate goodness that will put a smile on your face and fill that chocolate craving!